Special Delivery: Programming with Mailbox Types (Extended Version): Pat: A Core Language with Mailbox Types

 Disjoint combination on runtime type environments $\plainenv_1 + \plainenv_2$ (omitted) is defined analogously to disjoint combination on $\tyenv$.

 \paragraph*{Runtime typing rules.} Figure~\ref{fig:declarative:rt-typing} shows the runtime typing rules.
-Rule \textsc{TC-Nu} types a name restriction if the name is of type $\mbrecvone$; in turn this ensures that sends and receives on the mailbox ``balance out'' across threads.
-Rule \textsc{TC-Par} allows configurations $\config{C}$ and $\config{D}$ to be composed in parallel if they are typable under combinable runtime type environments.
-Rule \textsc{TC-Message} types a message configuration $\sentmsg{a}{m}{\seq{V}}$.
-Name $a$ of type $\tysend{\msgtag{m}}$ cannot appear in any of the values sent as a payload.
+Rule \textsc{TP-Nu} types a name restriction if the name is of type $\mbrecvone$; in turn this ensures that sends and receives on the mailbox ``balance out'' across threads.
+Rule \textsc{TP-Par} allows configurations $\config{C}$ and $\config{D}$ to be composed in parallel if they are typable under combinable runtime type environments.
+Rule \textsc{TP-Message} types a message configuration $\sentmsg{a}{m}{\seq{V}}$.
+Since contexts can only contain a single occurrence of a variable, name $a$ of type $\tysend{\msgtag{m}}$ cannot appear in $\plainenv_1, \ldots \plainenv_n$ and thus cannot occur in any of the values sent as a payload.
+This property is ensured in the corresponding static rule for message sends (\textsc{T-Send}) because the environments used to type the target of the sends and the message payloads are combined using the disjoint environment combination operator $\pluscombtwo{\tyenv_1}{\tyenv_2}$, and therefore cannot share mailbox-typed variables.

 Each payload value $\vala$ must be a subtype of the type defined by the message signature, under the second-class lifting of a disjoint runtime type environment.
-Rule \textsc{TC-Subs} allows subtyping on runtime type environments; the subtyping relation $\plainenv \subtype \plainenv'$ is analogous to subtyping on $\tyenv$.
+Rule \textsc{TP-Sub} allows subtyping on runtime type environments; the subtyping relation $\plainenv \subtype \plainenv'$ is analogous to subtyping on $\tyenv$.